-Once the population grew, people started to build houses along George Street, Roma Street and Wickham Terrace.
+Once the European population grew, people started to build houses along George Street, Roma Street and Wickham Terrace.

 The names Roma Street Parkland, Roma Street, Countess Street, Roma Street Station all refer to Contessa Diamantina di Roma the wife of the first Governor of Queensland George Bowen.